Governor's Cup (Missouri)

-The Missouri Governor's Cup (also known as the Chiefs-Rams rivalry, or Cardinals-Chiefs rivalry) was a trophy awarded to the winner of the football game between Missouri's two National Football League (NFL) teams.
+The Missouri Governor's Cup (also known as the Chiefs–Rams rivalry, or Cardinals–Chiefs rivalry) was a trophy awarded to the winner of the football game between Missouri's two National Football League (NFL) teams.

-Originally played for between the Kansas City Chiefs and the St. Louis Cardinals, the series went into recess after 1987 due to the Cardinals' relocation to Phoenix, Arizona at the end of the season, leaving the Chiefs as the only NFL team in Missouri.

-In 1996, the year after the St. Louis Rams relocated from Los Angeles, the Governor's Cup series returned, and was played until 2015 in the preseason and the interconference regular season matchups between the Chiefs and Rams.

-The series went back into recess after the Rams relocated back to Los Angeles in 2016, leaving the Chiefs as the only NFL team in Missouri for a second time.

 The local press occasionally referred to the game as The Battle of Missouri, The Show-Me State Showdown, or the I-70 Series.
+Originally played for between the Kansas City Chiefs and the St. Louis Cardinals, the series went into recess after 1987 following the Cardinals' relocation to Phoenix, Arizona at the end of the season, leaving the Chiefs as the only NFL team in Missouri.
+In 1996, the year after the St. Louis Rams relocated from Los Angeles, the Governor's Cup series returned and was played until 2015 in the preseason and the interconference regular season matchups between the Chiefs and Rams.
+The series ended once again after the Rams returned to Los Angeles in 2016, leaving the Chiefs as the only NFL team in Missouri for a second time.